-Schools are required to have in place a staff behaviour policy, (sometimes called a code of conduct).
+The school is required to have in place a staff behaviour policy, (sometimes called a code of conduct).
 The school adopts and makes all staff and volunteers aware on induction of the Guidance for Safer Working Practice for those working with Children and Young People in Education Settings can be accessed here and here.
-In addition the information provided by
+In addition the information provided by the NSPCC to ensure that staff are aware of behaviours which should be avoided and that staff and children are safe.